-As already mentioned, Board members are selected and appointed based on the company's needs and the skills required by the Board of Directors itself.
-Thus, the Board of Directors and the Appointments, Remuneration and Corporate Governance Committee seek candidates who bring a wealth of diverse knowledge, abilities, experience and profiles within the company, the search being based, essentially, on the ability and professional merits of the candidates and on their showing conduct and a track record aligned with AmRest's values.
+As already mentioned, Board members are selected and appointed based on the Company's needs and the skills required by the Board of Directors itself.
+Thus, the Board of Directors and the Appointments, Remuneration and Corporate Governance Committee seek candidates who bring a wealth of diverse knowledge, abilities, experience and profiles to the Company, the search being based, essentially, on the ability and professional merits of the candidates and on their showing conduct and a track record aligned with AmRest's values.
 Any male or female who meets these requirements can be included in the selection process.

-Specifically, with regard to gender diversity, the Diversity Policy in relation to the Board of Directors and the Selection of Directors establishes that the Board of Directors, as far as possible and in the best interest of the Company, promotes the objective of the presence of female directors, as well as measures that encourage the Company to have a significant number of female senior executives, taking into account the recommendations of good governance in force at any given time, and without prejudice to the essential criteria of merit and ability that must govern all personnel selection processes of the Company.
+Specifically, with regard to gender diversity, the Diversity Policy in relation to the Board of Directors and the Selection of Directors establishes that the Board of Directors, as far as possible and in the best interest of the Company, promotes the objective of the presence of female directors, as well as measures that encourage the Company to have a balanced representation at senior management level, taking into account the recommendations of good governance in force at any given time, and without prejudice to the essential criteria of merit and ability that must govern all selection processes of the Company.